vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 ## Amazon Prime Video

-As of late November, I activated Amazon Prime Video as part of a trial subscription of Amazon Prime to avail of some other discounts.

-These are the things I'm planning to consume (some or all of) in this
-round:
+I might activate Amazon Prime Video again later.
+At $8.99, it's a little cheaper than Netflix, but has poor selection outside of English language stuff and Bollywood movies.

+Blockers to resuming: I want The Marvelous Mrs. Maisel Season 5 and Made In Heaven Season 2 to be released before I resume subscription.

+Some stuff I hope to consume:

+* The Marvelous Mrs. Maisel (awaiting new season)
+* Made in Heaven (awaiting new season)
 * Sita Ramam
 * Mujhse Dosti Karoge
 * The Rings of Power

-I might also activate Amazon Prime Video again later.
-At $8.99, it's a little cheaper than Netflix, but has poor selection outside of English language stuff and Bollywood movies.

-Blockers to resuming: I want The Marvelous Mrs. Maisel Season 5 to be released before I resume subscription.

-Some stuff I hope to consume:

-* The Marvelous Mrs. Maisel (awaiting new season)

 ## Disney+